Skip to main content

 If That Didn't Work

-• Try creating a new Windows user account.
-If services work there, your user profile might be corrupted.
+• Try a new Windows user account; if it works there, your profile is corrupt, not the service.

 Services Won't Start?